cseanburns/research-notebook/source/cv/index.markdown

 Science Education (ALISE) Annual Conference, Boston, Massachusetts, USA, January, 2010

-Chen, H., Kochtanek, T., & **Burns**, C. (2009).
+Chen, H., Kochtanek, T., &amp; **Burns**, C. (2009).
 An analysis of users' image queries of a photojournalism image database: A Web analytics approach.
-Poster session presented at the 72nd American Society for Information Science and Technology (ASIS&T).
+Poster session presented at the 72nd American Society for Information Science and Technology (ASIS&amp;T).
 Abstract in the Proceedings of the American Society for Information Science and Technology, 46(1), 1-5. doi:10.1002/meet.2009.1450460359

 ## TEACHING